PubInv/covid19-vent-list/README.md

 A valuable and educational video, open in spirit.
 (Note: this does not provide positive pressure, or the direct inclusion of oxygen.
 This would be a valuable part of a spectrum of solutions in a catastrophic situation.)

 [Cuirass Ventilator](https://github.com/jps2000/Cuirass-Ventilator)

-## Related Therapeutic Projects

-[Ventialors SOS](https://www.ventilatorsos.com/) VentilatorsSOS is a Berkeley project to repurpos BiPAP and CPAP machines.

 ## Test Equipment/Projects